ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Collection specific function deletion handling

-ETL is triggered any time a document is created, updated, or deleted in a collection where ETL is set.

 To define deletion handling when the source and destination collections are the same, use the following sample.

 {CODE-BLOCK:javascript}
 function deleteDocumentsOf<CollectionName>Behavior(docId, deleted) {
     // If any document in the specified source collection is modified but is not deleted,
-    // then the ETL will not send a delete command to the destination.
+    // then the ETL will not send a delete command to the destination, thus saving a history of it.
     if (deleted == false)
     return [false];
-    // If the source document was deleted, the destination will also be deleted and there will be no replacement. else return true;
+    // If the source document was deleted, the destination will also be deleted
+    // including all of it's version history.
+There will be no replacement. else return true;
 }
 {CODE-BLOCK/}